Data Filtering

 </html>

-Aspose.Cells provides multiple options to apply different type of filters like Color Filter, Date Filter, Number Filter, Text Filter, Blank Filters and None Blank Filters.
+Aspose.Cells provides multiple options to apply different types of filters such as Color Filter, Date Filter, Number Filter, Text Filter, Blank Filters, and Non‑Blank Filters.

 Fill Color